aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 In the `diagnosis` and `einstein` tasks, prompts using symbolic languages like S-expressions and JSON showed higher success rates for some models than natural language.
 This result suggests several computational advantages of symbolic prompting.

-*   **Syntactic Unambiguity**: In S-expressions and JSON, the syntax tree is uniquely determined by parentheses and brackets.
-In contrast to the ambiguous grammar of natural language, the model can structurally grasp the relationships between rules without getting lost in interpretation.
+*   **Syntactic Unambiguity**: In S-expressions and JSON, the syntax tree is uniquely determined by parentheses, curly braces, etc. In contrast to the ambiguous grammar of natural language, the model can structurally grasp the relationships between rules without getting lost in interpretation.
 This is thought to reduce the overhead of interpretation in the model's internal computations.
 *   **Token Efficiency**: When expressing complex logical relationships, symbolic languages can sometimes compress information into fewer tokens than natural language.
 For example, the natural language expression "A and B, or C" can be more concisely represented by an S-expression like ` (or (and A B) C) `.
 Improved token efficiency allows more information to be processed within a limited context window, which can contribute to improved model performance.

 While these formats are not always superior, it was shown that for problems with a clear logical structure, they can function as an effective interface that eliminates ambiguity and increases computational efficiency.
+This result reaffirms the importance of hybrid approaches that combine symbolic reasoning to overcome the limitations of current deep learning models (Marcus, 2020).

 ### 5.4.
 Multi-faceted Ranking Analysis